shrivarshapoojari/Django-auth/README.md

   - User registration and login
   - Role-based dashboards
   - Profile picture uploads
-  - Production-ready deployment configuration
+  - Local development ready

 ---

-**Note**: This is a demo application.
-For production use, ensure proper security auditing and testing.
+**Note**: This is a demo application designed for local development and learning purposes.